Nasrat Gazi Mosque: History

-The mosque was constructed in 1532, the final year of Sultan Nasiruddin Nasrat Shah's reign.
-It is said Nasrat Ghazi established this mosque, from who it gets its name from.
-To the north, west and south side of the mosque, there are ancient graves although none of them belong to Nasrat Ghazi.
+The mosque was constructed in 1532 CE, the final year of Sultan Nasiruddin Nasrat Shah's reign.
+It is said Nasrat Ghazi established this mosque; and hence its name.
+To the north, west and south side of the mosque, there are ancient graves, although none of them belong to Nasrat Ghazi.

-The mosque is now under the protection of the Department of Archaeology, though it continues to be actively used by worshippers, even for iftar gatherings and tarawih sessions.
+The mosque is under the protection of the Bangladeshi Department of Archaeology, though it continues to be actively used by worshippers, even for iftar gatherings and tarawih sessions.
 The mosque was renovated in 2000, and again in 2015.
 A modern building has been constructed next to the mosque to increase the capacity of worshippers for daily prayers although the Nasrat Gazi mosque acts as the main prayer hall for the imam.